MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 ---
-title: Use an Arc script file to bootstrap Azure Stack HCI (preview).
+title: Use local web UI to register Azure Stack HCI servers with Azure Arc (preview).
-description: Learn how to use an Arc script file to bootstrap servers on Azure Stack HCI systems (preview). ms.topic: article
+description: Learn how to use the web UI to bootstrap and Arc register the Azure Stack HCI servers (preview). ms.topic: article
 author: alkohli
 ms.author: alkohli